mikeschinkel/go-doterr/README.md

 Here is what happens:

 1. **Developers must type-assert errors** — To access their custom properties and methods, or to pass to a `func` or assign to a `var` or method properties typed for the custom error, developers are forced to type assert, and _then_ write _more_ error handling code to deal with errors that don't type assert as expected.
 If you always uses errors of type `error`, this problem effectively disappears.

 2. **Developers cannot mix types cleanly** — If multiple packages define their own custom error types you end up in situations were you can use one or the other, _but not both_.
 If you always use `error` instead, you can always unify errors with one mechanism: `errors.Join()`.

 3. **Custom errors are often not composable** — Standard helpers (`errors.Is`, `errors.As`, `errors.Join`) only work if you expose or wrap correctly.
 Many libraries forget to implement `Unwrap()` or do not do it properly — causing lost context.

-Go’s own `os.PathError` is a classic example.
+Go's own `os.PathError` is a classic example.
 It wraps valuable info (`Op`, `Path`, `Err`) but forces you to `errors.As(err, &os.PathError{})` instead of using consistent metadata patterns.

 By contrast, `doterr` keeps **every layer** a plain `error` — enriched with sentinel and key-value metadata: